coronary/resume/res.md

     - Point of contact for all Makerhub related inquiries not limited to: operating hours, services provided, material stock
     - Assisted students in the operation of equipment such as 3D printers (both PLA/ABS and Resin based machines), laser cutter, and vinyl cutter
     - Maintain and repair 3D printers
+    - Create and service asynchronus 3D print request system for students to submit files to be printed 24/7
 - Help curating technology related materials for the library such as video games and films
 - Research and implement digital screenage solution using provided Raspberry Pi's
 - Install and Replace hardware around the library including new desktop monitors and central phone charging stations